-Thankfully, we have the Flex Fridays program at Cockroach Labs that allows us to use Fridays to learn and experiment with projects outside our job descriptions.
-To make sure I was making an informed decision, I used my Flex Fridays to research what Developer Advocates do and designed a series of experiments to try out different aspects of the career.
+Thankfully, we have flexibility at Cockroach Labs that allows us to learn and experiment with projects outside our job descriptions.
+To make sure I was making an informed decision, I researched what Developer Advocates do and designed a series of experiments to try out different aspects of the career.
 I called the project Prototyping a Career in Developer Relations and documented it on my YouTube channel.

-Flex Fridays gave me the time for my DevRel project, but some experiments required monetary support to travel to and participate in conferences.
+Some of my research required monetary support to travel to and participate in conferences.
 To fund my conference travel, I made use of another of my favorite perks at Cockroach Labs — the Learning is Good program — which gives each Roacher $2500 per year for professional development through courses, conferences, coaching, and so on.

 The experiment helped me envision myself in the role of a Developer Advocate.
 Once I knew it was something I wanted to pursue seriously, I jumped on the Roachermobile — the aptly named internal mobility program at Cockroach Labs.As this blog post explains, "An internal mobility program is a system that provides opportunities for current employees to grow their career within the company, but outside of their current team ...
 Where a promotion can be thought of simply as moving up a rung on the ladder, internal mobility would be more akin to hopping onto another ladder and traversing a unique path."